stefanozanella/chef-homebrewalt/README.md

 all the resource attributes and actions available to the package resource.
 However, a couple notes:

-* Homebrew itself doesn't have a notion of "upgrade" per se.
-The "upgrade" action will simply perform an install, and if the Homebrew Formula for the package is newer, it will upgrade.
-* Likewise, Homebrew doesn't have a purge, but the "purge" action will act like "remove".
+* Homebrew doesn't have a purge, but the "purge" action will act like "remove".

 ### Examples